meilisearch/gatsby-plugin-meilisearch/README.md

 docker run -it --rm -p 7700:7700 getmeili/meilisearch:latest ./meilisearch --master-key=masterKey
 ```

-With this command, your MeiliSearch instance `host` is `http://localhost:7700` and your master-key is `masterKey`
+With this command, your MeiliSearch instance `host` is `http://localhost:7700` and your master key is `masterKey`

 ### 🚀 Run Gatsby